mayadata-io/specs/README.md

 # Why ?
 What is the need ?

 There are numerous types of applications. *Perhaps they can be termed as a primitive form of robotic species*.
-There are multitude of way these applications are handled.
+There are multitude of ways these applications are handled.
 They have a tag, have an SLA, and form the building blocks of various line of businesses.
 They are the nerves of action of any modern day enterprise.